lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 * `akkaActorsPersistent` - (project) Akka Actors and Akka Streams implementation of model serving that also provides state persistence to disk
 * `client` - (project) Data and model loader used to run either the Akka Streams or Kafka Streams application.
 This process has to be started first to ensure that the Kafka embedded server is running
 * `configuration` - Shared configurations
-* `model` - Implementation of both Tensorflow and PMML models
+* `model` - Implementation of internal, Tensorflow and PMML models
-* `protobufs` - Shared models in protobuf format
+* `protobufs` - Protobuf representation of both models aand data
-* `kafkaStreamsModelServerInMemoryStore` -  Kafka Streams implementation of model serving using the [Processor Topology](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_processor_topology) and in-memory ("naive") storage
+* `kafkaStreamsModelServerInMemoryStore` -  Kafka Streams implementation of model serving using the [Processor Topology](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_processor_topology) APIs and in-memory ("naive") storage
 * `kafkaStreamsModelServerKVStore` -  Kafka Streams implementation of model serving using a key-value store provided by Kafka Streams and the Kafka Streams [DSL](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_dsl)
 * `kafkaStreamsModelServerCustomStore` -  Kafka Streams implementation of model serving using a custom store and the Kafka Streams [DSL](https://kafka.apache.org/10/documentation/streams/developer-guide#streams_dsl)
 * `scalakafkastreamingwrapper` -  Scala implementation of Kafka streams DSL.
 TODO - is this Debasish's new library?
 If so, can we switch to that?